FOI General Information

-FOI gives legal rights to obtain access to records held by public bodies.
+The Freedom of Information Act gives legal rights to obtain access to records held by public bodies.
 There is generally no time limit in the case of personal information about the requester.
 In other cases the right of access is to records created after the commencement of the Act on 21 April 1998 (although access may be given to records created before this date where they are required to understand records created after this date).
-Requests for information under Section 7 of the Freedom of Information Acts 1997 - 2003 must be made in writing.
+Requests for information under the Freedom of Information Act 2014 must be made in writing.

 The following records come within the scope of the FOI Act: